Prostate Cancer - Frequently Asked Questions

 Can prostate cancer be found before a man has symptoms?

 Yes.
 Nearly 90 percent of all prostate cancers are currently diagnosed at an early stage, and, owing to this, men are surviving longer after diagnosis.
-There are two tests that are used to detect prostate cancer in the absence of any symptoms.
+There are two tests that are commonly used to detect prostate cancer in the absence of any symptoms.
 The first is the digital rectal exam (DRE), in which a doctor feels the prostate through the rectum to find hard or lumpy areas.
 The second is a blood test used to detect a substance made by the prostate called prostate-specific antigen (PSA).